egernst/kata-deploy/README.md

 ### Dockerfile

+The Dockerfile used to create the container image deployed in the DaemonSet is provided here.
-A Dockerfile is created which contains all of the necessary artifacts for running Kata Containers.
+This image contains all the necessary artifacts for running Kata Containers.

 Host artifacts:
-* kata-runtime: pulled from Kata github releases page
+* kata-containers.io/kata-runtime: pulled from Kata GitHub releases page
-* kata-proxy: pulled from Kata github releases page
+* kata-proxy: pulled from Kata GitHub releases page
-* kata-shim: pulled from Kata github releases page
+* kata-shim: pulled from Kata GitHub releases page
 * qemu-system-x86_64: statically built and included in this repo, based on Kata's QEMU repo
 * qemu/* : supporting binaries required for qemu-system-x86_64